 Get an inspection

 Inspections are important for “as is” apartments so you know the overall condition of the apartment before buying, and what is involved in the renovation.
 They can also be useful for the renovated units to help determine the quality of the upgrades.

-Although you’ve purchased a sponsor unit, you may be required to get all renovation plans approved by the co-op board, the building architect and the management company before you start the project
+If you’ve purchased a sponsor apartment, you will still be required to get all renovation plans approved by the co-op board, the building architect, and the management company before you start the project.

 You Might Also Like